- Wireless access point (UniFi FlexHD)

 http://help.lan if the user is on VLAN 20.

-Service configuration is covered in more detail in my NixOS config.
+Services and configuration are covered in my NixOS config.

 nyarlathotep uses a 250GB SSD as the system volume (connected via PCI-e), with a ZFS partition and a vfat partition (the UEFI system volume).